 He then joined Robert Gordon University in 2017 in a business facing role delivering and creating courses that optimize the skill sets of well engineering personnel for well control and high risk critical operations using numerical drilling simulators.
 The university environment coupled with a career in well engineering enabled the research and development for Automated Well Control.

 In 2018, Bryan co-founded Safe Influx Ltd, the first company to provide fully Automated Well Control.
 He is Managing Director at Safe Influx.

 Deep Joshi (Moderator)

-Deep Joshi is a Research Engineer at Corva.
+Deep Joshi is a Data Scientist at Quantum Capital Group.
 He has a Ph.D. in Petroleum Engineering from Colorado School of Mines.
-He joined Corva in 2021 as an intern in 2019 and 2020 and full-time in 2021.
+Previously, he joined Corva in 2021 as an intern in 2019 and 2020 and full-time in 2021 as Research Engineer.
 He has a bachelor's in Petroleum Engineering from PDEU, India and a Masters in Petroleum Engineering from the University of Houston.
 His research focuses on Directional drilling, drilling automation, and data science.